The Properties and Uses of Zinc Metal

 - Nickel silver: 20% Zn by weight.
 Used for its shiny silver appearance in jewelry, silverware, model train tracks and musical instruments.

 - Zinc diecasting alloys: >78% by weight.
-Usually contain small amounts (less than a few percent) of Pb, Sn, Cu, Al, and Mg to improve diecasting characteristics and mechanical properties.
+Usually contain small amounts (less than a few percents) of Pb, Sn, Cu, Al, and Mg to improve diecasting characteristics and mechanical properties.
 Used to make small intricate shapes and suitable for moving parts in machines.
 The cheapest of these alloys are referred to as pot metal and serve as inexpensive replacements for steel.

 - Zinc is critical for all life on Earth, and used in more than 300 enzymes; zinc deficiency was recognized as a clinical health problem in 1961.
 The International Zinc Association explains that zinc is critical to proper cellular growth and mitosis, fertility, immune system function, taste and smell, healthy skin and vision.